Parsa-Sedigh/jordan-system-design/kafka-replication.md

 Note: Whenever we elect a new leader, we bump the epoch number by 1.
 So epoch number acts as a fencing token.

-Epoch numbers are useful for:
-1. if for whatever reason a leader that was down, comes online, its not gonna be able to keep writing, because it would have a lower epoch number.
-2. msgs of the leader that went down and then comes back online, could be overwritten because of having lower epoch number.
-The new leader won't accept this msgs because of them having lower epoch number(fencing token)
+Leader epochs prevent stale leaders from writing.

+When a broker is elected leader, it receives a monotonically increasing epoch.
+If the prior leader recovers later, it holds an old epoch.
+Kafka uses this epoch as a fencing token: all writes to an outdated leader with lower epoch are immediately rejected.
+This guarantees that only the current, valid leader can accept writes and protects data integrity.

 ### Kafka replication optimizations
-- kafka does not require that each replica flush it's log msgs to disk
-  - keeping msgs buffered in memory leads to big perf improvements
+Kafka does not require that each replica flush it's log msgs to disk.
+Keeping msgs buffered in memory leads to big perf improvements

+---

-- another configuration that you can do: If all brokers in the ISR go down, the cluster becomes unavailable for that partition, and no new data can be committed.
-However, committed data is not necessarily lost, assuming brokers recover with their data intact.
+Another configuration that you can do: If all brokers in the ISR go down, that partition becomes unavailable and no new data can be committed.
+However, previously committed data is not lost if the brokers recover with their logs intact.

-Kafka allows you to choose between 2 opts(availability vs. consistency trade-off):
+For this situation, kafka supports two operational modes, reflecting a trade-off between availability and consistency:
-  - come back only when an ISR broker returns(no data loss, could take longer).
-This reflects Kafka’s safe behavior when `unclean.leader.election.enable=false` (the default in modern Kafka versions).
+1. Safe mode (default): The partition will only recover when an ISR broker comes back online—ensuring no data loss, though it may remain unavailable longer.
+This is the behavior when `unclean.leader.election.enable=false` (the default in modern Kafka versions).  ￼ ￼
-  - come back up if any broker returns(possible data loss, less down time).
-This describes unclean leader election (`unclean.leader.election.enable=true`), where Kafka may elect a non-ISR broker as leader, which might not have the latest committed data.
-- on startup, kafka tries to balance leader partitions across brokers
-  - these brokers per partition are called the "preferred node"
-  - if a topic partition leader fails, try to move it back to the preferred node if possible
-- when a broker goes down, we have to send out multiple topic notifications to other brokers in the cluster for alerting them of topics that their leader becomes that broker.
-In this case, we can batch the msgs to make it efficient.
+2. Unclean leader election: If any broker returns — even one not in the ISR—the partition recovers faster, but at the risk of data loss.
+This occurs when `unclean.leader.election.enable=true`, allowing non-ISR replicas to become leader and potentially miss committed messages.

+If we pick the first option, we get consistency(because an ISR replica which is in-sync with the down leader, is chosen as the new leader).
+But if we chose option 2, we get availability and might lose data, because we could elect a non-in-sync-replica as the new leader.

+---

 About 1: Typically it is assumed in a replication protocol that every single msg that we write to every node is gonna be written to disk because it needs to be durable, so even after restart, we still have them.
 But in kafka, they don't do that because it's a huge perf killer.
 They'd rather buffer msgs.
 This decreases the durability.
 Also note that in reality there are a lot of disk failures and so actually having data on disk is not as durable as it seems.

-About 2: If we pick the first option, we get consistency(because an ISR replica which is in-sync with the down leader, is chosen as the new leader).
-But if we chose option 2, we get availability and might lose data, because we could elect a non-in-sync-replica as the new leader.
+In other words:

+> Kafka sacrifices immediate local durability by default to achieve massive throughput, buffering writes in memory and deferring disk flushes.

+Q: Does this mean kafka is not durable after acking the producer?

+A: Kafka does not fsync to disk before acknowledging writes.
+It simply writes to the OS page cache, which typically occurs quickly.
+Therefore, if a broker crashes (e.g., via power loss) before the OS flushes to disk, even an acknowledged message can be lost.

+Bottom line: Kafka acks based on in-memory writes, not on disk persistence.

+Durability through replication:

+Kafka’s safety mechanism isn’t local disk flushes—it’s replication across in-sync replicas (ISRs).
+With `acks=all` (or -1) and `min.insync.replicas > 1`, Kafka waits for multiple brokers to receive the message.
+Even if one node crashes before flushing, others may still have changed their page cache and can recover the data

+In rare cases, “committed” messages can still be lost:

+Although unlikely, data loss is possible if all in-sync replicas crash simultaneously before flushing to disk.
+For example, a power failure across the cluster before page cache flushes could wipe acknowledged data .

+With proper replication (`acks=all` + `min.insync.replicas`) and multi-zone deployment, such events are extremely unlikely.

+---

+On startup, Kafka attempts to balance partition leadership across brokers.

+- Each partition’s preferred leader is the replica listed first in its replica list.
+- Kafka periodically checks and, when needed, moves partition leadership back to the preferred replica — this behavior is governed by `auto.leader.rebalance.enable=true` (default) and `leader.imbalance.per.broker.percentage` thresholds.

-> Note: We want the leader partition(replica) of every topic to be equally spread out across the nodes in our cluster.
+> Note: We want the leader partition of every topic to be equally spread out across the nodes in our cluster.
 Kafka controller balances the leader replica(partition) to be across different brokers.
 For example, if we have 4 different nodes and maybe 16 topics, each node will be the leader of 4 topics.
 So we can spread the leaders in round-robin way.